-The TLX320 uses three DC fans to move air vertically through the enclosure.
-Be sure to not block the air vents on the front of the unit and below the card cage on the rear panel.
-Leave at least 2" of space on both sides
+The TLX640 uses three DC fans to move air horizontally through the enclosure.
+Be sure to not block the air vents on the front and rear of the unit and leave at least 2" of space on both sides.

-Note: Leave adequate ventilation space on both sides of the units (2" minimum), especially if devices are being stacked above or below the TLX320 KVM Matrix Switch.
+Note: Leave adequate ventilation space on both sides of the units (2" minimum), especially if units (e.g. Extenders) are being stacked above or below the TLX640 KVM Matrix Switch.

-Note: No shutdown is required prior to replacing the Fan Trav.
+Note: No shutdown is required prior to replacing the Fan Tray.

-- 1 Turn the two thumbscrews counterclockwise until they disengage from the chassis. - 2 Pull the Fan Tray module straight out using the two handles on either side. - 3 Place the new tray so that the alarm is toward the left.
-Hold the Fan Tray by the handles and slide the aluminum housing into the card guides until it reaches the backplane connector.
-At this point, use just enough force to firmly engage the tray with the mating connector.
+- 1 Turn the four thumbscrews counterclockwise until they disengage from the chassis. - 2 Pull the Fan Tray module straight out using both handles. - 3 Place the new module so that the aluminum housing is on the bottom.
+Hold the new Fan Tray by the black handles and slide the aluminum housing into the black card guides.
 If the tray does not slide into the connector, do not force it!
 Damage may occur.
-Remove the tray and start over.
+Reseat the tray and start over. - 4 Tighten the four mounting screws with a screwdriver.